Owen D. Young: Retirement

 In 1930, he built the Van Hornesville, New York, Central School in his hometown to consolidate all the small rural schools in the area.
 In 1963, it was renamed Owen D. Young Central School in his honor.
 Long active in education, Young was a trustee of St. Lawrence University from 1912 to 1934, serving as president of the board the last 10 years.
 The main library of the university is named in his honor.

+Labor and business leaders leaving the White House after a meeting with President Franklin D. Roosevelt, January 14, 1938.

+(L-R): Adolf A. Berle, Philip Murray, John L. Lewis, Owen D. Young, Thomas W. Lamont.

 After Young married Louise Powis Clark in 1937, the couple created a winter estate in Florida that included a formal garden and citrus stand along State Road A1A.
 In 1965, Louise gifted the estate to the State of Florida, and it is now the site of Washington Oaks Gardens State Park.

 In 1939, he formally retired to the family farm in New York, where he began dairy farming.
 He died in Florida on July 11, 1962, following several months of poor health.

 Legacy

 More than 20 colleges awarded him honorary degrees.
 He was an elected Member of both the American Philosophical Society and the American Academy of Arts and Sciences.
 Long interested in education, he was a member of the New York State Board of Regents, governing body of New York's educational system, until 1946.
 Then, New York Governor Thomas E. Dewey called upon him to head the state commission that laid the groundwork for the State University of New York system.
 Although the commission represented a wide range of views and opinions, Young achieved a surprising unanimity that resulted in a report containing recommendations adopted by the legislature.
 He was inducted into the Junior Achievement U.S. Business Hall of Fame in 1981 and the Consumer Technology Hall of Fame in 2019.

+The School district in Van Hornesville, New York is named in honor of him.